Mimis Papaioannou: Style of play

-The playing style of Papaioannou was characterized by technique, dribbling, strength and versatility in his finishing, scoring spectacular goals, that made him a difficult opponent to play against.
-His strong foot was his left, but he scored with both legs.
+The playing style of Papaioannou was characterized by technical ability, dribbling, strength and versatile finishing, scoring spectacular goals, that made him a difficult opponent to play against.
+His preferred foot was his left, but he scored with both legs.
 He had a unique jumping ability, staying in the air longer than his opponents and beat them in aerial duels.
-Despite his small stature of 1.68 meters, he scored over 50 headers in official matches.
-His headers were described as shots with the head. Οn 12 May 1965, at the 46th minute, during the 3–3 draw in a friendly match against Real Madrid, the central defender José Santamaría was stunned, not believing that the Greek player had just jumped "to the stars" and sent the ball into the net, making the score 3–1.
+Despite his small stature of 1.68 metres, he scored over 50 headers in official matches.
+His headers were described as "shots with the head". Οn 12 May 1965, at the 46th minute, during the 3–3 draw in a friendly match against Real Madrid, the central defender José Santamaría was stunned, not believing that the Greek player had just jumped "to the stars" and sent the ball into the net, making the score 3–1.
 Papaioannou was exceptionally good at free-kicks and he also scored twice from direct corner kicks.
 His leadership skills and ability to inspire his teammates resulted in making the team give everything they got on the pitch.
 His playing intelligence and technical ability got him to be converted from a striker to an attacking midfielder, considering his physical condition at the time and in order to fit in with all the great players in the team's offense.
 He adapted quickly in his new role, while the change of his position kept him in a high level, as despite his offensive skills, he also had good through passes and crosses, creating a lot of scoring chances for his teammates.

 Singing career

-The 7 songs with the voice of Mimis Papaioannou were recorded on Polyphone during the period 1971–1972 with the collaboration of Christos Nikolopoulos and Stelios Kazantzidis:
+Seven songs featuring the voice of Papaioannou were recorded on Polyphone during the period 1971–1972 with the collaboration of Christos Nikolopoulos and Stelios Kazantzidis: